agile

 - Winston W. Royce (Managing the development of large software systems)

 The above quote is the start of the paper that to those of us who were taught any form of IT at university in the 80's and early 90's (and perhaps later) has become synonymous with the software development life cycle (SDLC) model known as "Waterfall"; whether this association is correct or not I'll leave to the historians, or in this case Wikipedia.
-It does seem to me though that anyone who has actually read the paper past page 2, would never make the assertion that a waterfall-like model was something Royce was recommending and what he was describing was actually something rather more familiar to what we try to do today.
+It does seem to me, though, that anyone who has actually read the paper past page 2 would never make the assertion that a waterfall-like model was something Royce was recommending and that what he was describing was actually something rather more familiar to what we try to do today.

-Page 2 of the paper shows the classic waterfall model (or something very similar because Royce never used the term waterfall himself) that I recall having to memorise and recall for an exam.
+Page 2 of the paper shows the classic waterfall model (or something very similar, because Royce never used the term "waterfall" himself) that I recall having to memorise for an exam.

 Waterfall SDLC